Dor-sketch/simulation-earth/README.md

 Developed for the **Biological Computation** class at the _Open University of Israel_ in 2024, this project earned a perfect score of `100/100`.

+> **Update:** The project is now available as an online executable on [itch.io](https://dor-sketch.itch.io/simulation-earth) for easy access and exploration.

 <p align="center">
   <img src="images/output.gif"  title="Simulation Earth">
 </p>